 Second Highest Waterfall in Oregon

 Eleven miles (17.70 km) from McCredie Hot Springs on Hwy 58, at milepost 57, is the Salt Creek Falls Observation Site.
-Plunging 286 ft (87.17 m), this dramatic waterfall is the second highest continuous waterfall in Oregon; Multnomah Falls being the first.
+Plunging 286 ft (87.17 m), this dramatic waterfall is the second-highest continuous waterfall in Oregon; Multnomah Falls is the first.
 Its flow typically peaks between April to August.
-There is a wheelchair accessible viewing platform at the top of the falls, or you can hike to the bottom.
+There is a wheelchair-accessible viewing platform at the top of the falls, or you can hike to the bottom.
 During the winter, snowshoe right up to the frosty falls for dazzling winter photos.

 Return to Hwy 58 and continue 3.2 miles (5.15 km) to the Willamette Pass Resort.

 With 55 acres (.22 sq km) of ski-able terrain, 12.43 miles (20 km) of Nordic trails, two terrain parks, and six lifts/assists; Willamette Pass Resort is a recreational haven for winter sports.
 The resort offers a comfortable lodge with dining and a slope-view bar, equipment rentals, a ski shop and lessons.
 There are 29 alpine runs accommodating beginner through advanced skiers.
 Enjoy tubing or snowshoeing too.